ZzhuL/RAG_literature-reading/domain agent/MEDAGENTS: LLM as Collaborators for Zero-shot Medical Reason/translate.md

-# 🧾 Thesis Title
-**MEDAGENTS: Large Language Models as Collaborators for Zero-shot Medical Reasoning**
+# 🧾 **MEDAGENTS: Large Language Models as Collaborators for Zero-shot Medical Reasoning**

 ---